diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #calc.round(projects_elapsed_seconds.max / 60, digits: 1) minutes,
 with a median value of just #projects_elapsed_seconds.median seconds, and can be visualised in @fg:elapsed-seconds-distribution.
-During analysis, #TheTool has been run exclusively on a shared machine with an AMD EPYC 7742 64-core processor and 512GB of memory, although limited to using only 32 cores.
+During analysis, #TheTool ran exclusively on a shared machine with an AMD EPYC 7742 64-core processor and 512 GB of memory, although limited to using only 32 cores.

 #figure(